NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ### URIs

-Ideally, the components of the semantic triple should be globally unique and persistent (unchanging), and consist of resolvable/dereferenceable HTTP uniform resource identifiers (URIs; or more formally, IRI's).
+Ideally, the components of the semantic triple should be globally unique and persistent (unchanging), and consist of resolvable/dereferenceable HTTP uniform resource identifiers (URIs; or more formally, IRIs).
 The *subjects* of most EML semantic annotations will likely be HTTP URIs that identify the dataset resource itself, or specific attributes or other features within a dataset.
 The *objects* of EML semantic annotations, as well as the *predicates* that relate the subject to the object, will most typically be HTTP URI references to terms in controlled vocabularies (also called "ontologies") accessible through the Web, so that users (or computers) can dereference the URIs and look up precise definitions and relationships of these resources to other terms.

-An example of a URI pointing to a term in a controlled vocabulary is-- "http://purl.obolibrary.org/obo/ENVO_00000097".
+An example of a URI pointing to a term in a controlled vocabulary is: http://purl.obolibrary.org/obo/ENVO_00000097.

 When entered into the address bar of a web browser, the abpve URI resolves to the term with a label of "desert area" in the Environment Ontology (EnvO).
 Users can learn what this URI indicates and explore how the term is related to other terms in the ontology simply by dereferencing its URI in a web browser.
 All those other aspects you see on the Web page describing "http://purl.obolibrary.org/obo/ENVO_00000097" are from other RDF statements (triples) related to "ENVO_00000097", and that have been rendered into HTML.
-From here, you might decide, e.g. that "http://purl.obolibrary.org/obo/ENV0_00000172" ("sandy desert") is a better annotation for your object.
+From here, you might decide that "http://purl.obolibrary.org/obo/ENV0_00000172" ("sandy desert") is a better annotation for your object.

 An RDF triple can be constructed as follows, with subject URI, predicate URI, and object URI: